true-og/OG-Suite-Legacy/README.md

 # OG-Plugin-Suite

-Plugins created by or maintained as forks by [TrueOG](https://true-og.net/).
+The OG Suite is the custom set of plugins created or maintained as forks by [TrueOG](https://true-og.net/).